antonyh/randonomicon/_posts/2023-08-23-fountain-pen-ink.markdown

 I've not yet tried these, aside from Autumn Oak.

 ### Autumn Oak
-A nice enough orange, but a little too light for general use.
+A nice enough orange, with brownish red overtones and a good flow.
+I'd like it more if it was slightly more brown, but the effect matches the name quite well.
+It's not really an everyday ink for me.

 _3/5_